Black Desert Online

-Black Desert Online is a sandbox-oriented fantasy massively multiplayer online role-playing game (MMORPG) developed by Korean video game developer Pearl Abyss and originally published for Microsoft Windows in 2015.
+Black Desert Online is a 2015 sandbox-oriented fantasy massively multiplayer online role-playing game (MMORPG) developed by Korean video game developer Pearl Abyss and originally published for Microsoft Windows in 2015.
 A mobile version titled Black Desert Mobile was initially released in Asia by early 2019, and worldwide in December 2019.
-The Xbox One and PlayStation 4 versions, known simply as Black Desert, were released in 2019.
+The Xbox One and PlayStation 4 versions, known simply as Black Desert and referred to as Black Desert Console, were released in 2019.
 The game is free-to-play in some parts of the world, but follows a buy-to-play business model in other editions, including the English-language editions.

 In 2018, Pearl Abyss began work on a prequel to the timeline of Black Desert, titled Crimson Desert, but during development it became a separate, stand alone IP with a different storyline and new characters.

 In 2021, Kakao Games stopped services and Pearl Abyss took back the publishing rights.

 Gameplay

 The combat in Black Desert Online is action based, requiring manual aiming and free movement similar to those found in third-person shooters.
 The game offers housing, fishing, farming, and trading, as well as large player versus player siege events, and castle battles.
 It is well regarded for its advanced and in-depth character customization.